 Give your chords more blues feeling

-When you are playing blues on the guitar, you can do lots of more to get a bluesy sound than just playing the regular dominant chords.
+When you are playing blues on guitar, you can do lots of more to get a bluesy sound than just playing the regular dominant chords.
 There are many alternative chord shapes that brings blues feeling to the music.
-Some of them will be presented in this article.
+Some of them are presented in this article.